dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 This Dataiku DSS plugin provides recipes to work on yearly to hourly time series data to solve forecasting problems using R models.

-⚠️ **Starting with version 0.5, this plugin will be considered as legacy.
+⚠️ **Starting with version 0.5, this plugin will be considered as "legacy".
 We will maintain it only to fix bugs.
-For latest features and models, we recommend forecasting with the new [Forecast plugin](https://github.com/dataiku/dss-plugin-timeseries-forecast).**
+For the latest features and models, we recommend forecasting with the new [Forecast plugin](https://github.com/dataiku/dss-plugin-timeseries-forecast).**

 Documentation: https://www.dataiku.com/product/plugins/time-series-forecast/